datreeio/admission-webhook-datree/README.md

 If no misconfigurations are found, the resource will be applied/updated normally.

 ## Behavior
-The webhook’s behavior is configured within the `datree-webhook` resource.
+The webhook’s behavior is configured within the `webhook-server` resource.
 The following settings are supported:
 | Setting              | Values                 | Description                  |
 | -------------------- | ---------------------- |  --------------------------- |